northshorewc/ccr2016/docs/index.md

 In order to ensure that tap water is safe to drink, EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
 Food and Drug Administration regulations establish limits for contaminants in bottled water, which should provide the same protection for public health.

 ## Health Information

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency’s safe drinking water hotline at (800) 426-4791.
 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune systems disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial contaminants are available from the Environmental Protection Agency’s safe drinking water hotline (800) 426-4791.

 ### Lead Information

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 North Shore Water Commission is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 3 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at [www.epa.gov/safewater/lead](www.epa.gov/safewater/lead).

 ## Treatment Process

 The plant is a conventional water treatment facility that starts with a single intake in Lake Michigan which is approximately 4,000 feet offshore.
 Water enters the intake through 3 inverted cones that are protected with bar screens and a mussel control system.

 Water travelling through the intake passes a traveling screen upon arriving at the shore—the location of the Klode Park Station.
 Gravity forces the water to fill a large shorewell that has 4 raw water pumps submersed in it.
 Lake water is pumped from this station to the Bender treatment plant which is nearly a mile away in Glendale.
-Raw water is conveyed from station to station via transmission main.

 Upon arriving at the Bender treatment plant, aluminum sulfate (alum) and polymer are added to promote settling of solids.
 This water then travels very slowly through a system of 5 rectangular basins that provide a location for particulate matter to accumulate.